michal-kazmierczak/statsd-rack-instrument/readme.md

   - `STATSD_ADDR` - the address of the StatsD collector
   - `STATSD_ENV` - should be set to `production`; if not provided, then StatsD will fallback to `RAILS_ENV` or `ENV`

+Check <a href="https://github.com/Shopify/statsd-instrument#configuration">Configuration</a> section from the `statsd-instrument` gem for more info.